NFRP/Matra: Grants for strengthening democracy and the rule of law in Europe

 Training courses in the Netherlands

 Civil servants from Matra countries can attend short training courses in the Netherlands on topics related to the development of democracy and the rule of law.
-Young diplomats from Matra countries may also take short courses.
-The Netherlands benefits from these courses, too, since the participants provide useful contacts.
+Junior diplomats from Matra countries may also take short courses.
+For the Netherlands the courses are a way to build a network of useful contacts.

 Supporting local plans

-Dutch embassies support plans by civil society organisations to strengthen the rule of law in Matra countries, a key aspect of the Copenhagen Criteria.
-Local organisations can invite Dutch civil society organisations to help them implement their plans.
+Dutch embassies help civil society organisations in Matra countries carry out plans to strengthen democracy and the rule of law.
+This is a key aspect of the Copenhagen Criteria.
+Local organisations can invite Dutch civil society organisations to share their knowledge and experience.
+This can help them carry out their plans.

 Political party foundations

-The Dutch political parties’ foundations for projects abroad receive grants for joint activities (twinning projects) with their sister parties or partner organisations.
-The money is spent on strengthening democratic processes in Matra countries.
-This helps the recipients to train leaders and broaden their networks.
+The Dutch political parties’ foundations for international projects receive grants to undertake joint activities with their sister parties or partner organisations.
+This helps the beneficiaries to train senior party members and broaden their networks.
+This in turn strengthens democratic processes in Matra countries.